TharinduDR/TransQuest/docs/architectures/sentence_level_architectures.md

 You will find the predictions in the test_result.txt file in the siamesetransquest_config['cache_dir'] folder.

+!!! tip
     Now that you know about the architectures in TransQuest, check how we can apply it in WMT QE shared tasks [here.](https://tharindudr.github.io/TransQuest/examples/sentence_level_examples/)